Students in grades 3 – 5 are invited to join characters Sound and Silence on an interactive journey exploring answers to the question: What is music?

 San Diego Symphony school programs are free to all participants.
 Transportation is not included.

-The Beat and Groove unit guides students on an interactive journey to learn the fundamentals of music, build a joy of listening, and develop the skills to perform together.
+The Sound and Silence unit guides students on an interactive journey to learn the fundamentals of music, build a joy of listening, and develop skills to perform together.

 Students will be able to listen with curiosity.